Your Gifts at Work — Mission Grants 2023

 Early Intervention - To provide feeding equipment, communication boards, developmental/therapeutic materials educational and safety items, including more costly equipment such as an adapted walker and stander to accommodate clients with multiple disabilities.

-WIC Diaper Distribution - To incentivize continuing in the WIC program after a child turns 1 year old, as this is a critical time of growth and development.
+WIC Diaper/Training Pants Distribution - To incentivize continuing in the WIC program after a child turns 1 or 2 years old, as this is a critical time of growth and development.

 Critical Need Funding – To cover any critical need for which no formal Grant request had been made or insufficient dollars had been approved.
 This allocation will be at the discretion of the Grants Committee.